Hangover Treatment That Actually Works (and What Doesn't)

 If you live in Arizona, it's worse.
 The desert's low humidity, often 10 to 20 percent, pulls moisture from your skin and lungs faster than you realize.
 You were already losing fluid before your first drink.
 Add alcohol on top of that, and a night out in the East Valley leaves you far more dehydrated than the same night in a humid city.

 Hair of the dog.
 Having another drink the morning after temporarily numbs your symptoms while adding more alcohol your liver has to process.
-You're pushing the hangover back a few hours and usually making the next round worse.
+You are pushing the hangover back a few hours and usually making the next round worse.

 Coffee on an empty stomach.
 Caffeine is another diuretic, which means it pulls more water from an already dehydrated body.
 If you need caffeine, pair it with food and plenty of water.
 On its own, it can make things worse.

 Sweating it out at the gym.
-When you're already dehydrated, intense exercise is dangerous.
-You'll lose more fluids, your performance will suffer, and in Arizona heat, you risk heat exhaustion on top of your hangover.
+When you are already dehydrated, intense exercise is dangerous.
+You will lose more fluids, your performance will suffer, and in Arizona heat, you risk heat exhaustion on top of your hangover.

 A massive greasy breakfast.
 Greasy food before drinking can slow alcohol absorption.
 The morning after, when your stomach lining is already irritated, a heavy meal often makes nausea worse.
 Stick with bland foods until your stomach settles.